Subscribe to updates

 Annual Scrutiny Report 2024/2025

-The committee will review the Annual Scrutiny Report for 2024/2025.
-The report provides an overview of the activities undertaken during the 2024/2025 municipal year by both the Environment & Performance Committee and the Corporate & Community Committee.
+The committee was scheduled to review the Annual Scrutiny Report 2024/2025, which provides an overview of the activities undertaken during the 2024/2025 municipal year by the Environment & Performance Committee and the Corporate & Community Committee.
+The report summarises the work of both committees, including items considered, key discussions, and recommendations made.

 Quarter 2 25/26 Performance Report